-The latter was especially appealing as we didn’t want to have to bother with constantly adjusting air levels for air bags as temps and elevations changed or have to worry about them developing cracks or leaks.
+The latter was especially appealing.
+We didn’t want to have to bother with constantly adjusting air levels for air bags as temps and elevations changed, or have to worry about them developing cracks or leaks.

 Can You Install Sumo Springs Yourself?

-Yes, if you are mechanically minded and have the tools, space and time to do it, you can install SumoSprings yourself and you’ll save yourself a few hundred bucks on labor and get the satisfaction that comes with doing a DIY job well.
-And while Marc is mechanically handy and did consider this option initially, being full-time RVers we’re definitely short on time, space and tools and so it made the most sense for us to opt for a professional install.
-Just be sure to order the correct parts for your specific vehicle – you can check the manufacturer’s website or contact them by email or phone for support and follow their instructions for installation – you should be able to find a step-by-step instruction PDF and video that shows you how to do it.
+Yes, if you are mechanically minded and have the tools, space and time to do it, you can install SumoSprings yourself.
+This could save yourself a few hundred bucks on labor and get the satisfaction that comes with doing a DIY job well.
+While Marc is mechanically handy and did consider this option initially, being full-time RVers we’re definitely short on time, space and tools.
+So it made the most sense for us to opt for a professional install.
+Just be sure to order the correct parts for your specific vehicle.
+You can check the manufacturer’s website or contact them by email or phone for support.
+Follow their instructions for installation.
+You should be able to find a step-by-step instruction PDF and video that shows you how to do it.

 The Installation Process

-Initially we planned to have the SumoSprings installed at the Tiffin Service Center in Red Bay during our visit in May, but they don’t do after market installs so they recommended a local shop to do the work.
-Belmont Diesel is only 7.5 miles and a 15 minute drive from Red Bay and they were able to get us in quickly, the day after our Service and Paint/Body work was completed at Tiffin.
+Initially we planned to have the SumoSprings installed at the Tiffin Service Center in Red Bay during our visit in May.
+But they don’t do after market installs.
+So they recommended a local shop to do the work.
+Belmont Diesel is only 7.5 miles and a 15 minute drive from Red Bay.
+They were able to get us in quickly, the day after our Service and Paint/Body work was completed at Tiffin.

-The shop owner Rodney advised the install typically takes 6 hours, but he put two guys on the job and we drove out of there in under 3 hours.
-Fortunately, we were able to work from the coach while they did the install, which was very convenient for Marc who spent almost the entire time on conference calls while I (Julie) watched the install process – learning about the process while capturing footage for this blog post and the video.
+The shop owner, Rodney, advised the install typically takes 6 hours.
+But he put two guys on the job and we drove out of there in under 3 hours.
+Fortunately, we were able to work from the coach while they did the install.
+This was very convenient for Marc who spent almost the entire time on conference calls while I (Julie) watched the install process.
+It was fun learning about the process while capturing footage for this blog post and the video.

-The guys worked very fast and knew what they were doing (they do plenty of these) which instilled us with a lot of confidence.
-Just watching them, we knew we had absolutely made the right decision in having them professionally installed as it would have taken Marc at least an entire day or weekend, we’d have had to buy specific tools and frankly, we’d rather spend our time exploring!
+The guys worked very fast and knew what they were doing.
+They do plenty of these installs, which instilled us with a lot of confidence.
+Just watching them, we knew we had absolutely made the right decision in having them professionally installed.
+It would have taken Marc at least an entire day or weekend.
+And, we would have had to buy specific tools and frankly, we’d rather spend our time exploring!

 What Was the Cost?

-We had Belmont Diesel order the parts and bill us for parts and labor – a total of $1,450 including tax.
+We had Belmont Diesel order the parts and bill us for parts and labor.
+Total cost of $1,450 including tax.

 Considering the parts are the majority of the cost, we felt this was very reasonable.
-The labor rates at Belmont Diesel are (at the time of writing) $65 an hour (Tiffin is $95/hr) and while the cost may vary depending on the shop you choose, we would recommend going to a place that has done them before to expedite the install and keep your labor costs down.
+The labor rates at Belmont Diesel are (at the time of writing) $65 an hour.
+Tiffin rate is $95 per hour (again, at time or writing).
+The cost may vary depending on the shop you choose.
+We would recommend going to a place that has done them before to expedite the install and keep your labor costs down.

 Our motorhome is a 2012 Tiffin 35QBA on a 22,000lb Ford F53 chassis (built in 2011) and the Part Model Numbers we installed are:

 The short answer is absolutely 100% YES on all counts!
-We noticed the difference in reduced sway even before we left the shop’s gravel, pot-holed parking lot!
-Since then, we’ve driven over 1,000 miles across 5 states in the past two weeks and we are extremely happy with how much better the coach drives – it feels more planted and stable on the road, there is noticeably less sway, Marc feels less fatigued after long drives and in general he feels more in control of the vehicle and is less impacted by winds… in Marc’s immortal words, he has less “pucker factor” now!
+We noticed the difference in reduced sway even before we even left the shop’s gravel, pot-holed parking lot!
+Since then, we’ve driven over 1,000 miles across 5 states in the past two weeks and we are extremely happy with how much better the coach drives.
+It feels more planted and stable on the road.
+There is noticeably less sway.
+Marc feels less fatigued after long drives and in general he feels more in control of the vehicle and is less impacted by winds.
+In Marc’s immortal words, he has less “pucker factor” now!

-If you’re interested in the longer answer with more detail or you are shopping around for a suspension upgrade, you will find the video extra helpful, as Marc talks comprehensively about our entire experience – research, reasoning, installation and ‘before and after’ driving experience.
-The video is just under 17 minutes but it is thorough and will speak directly to many of the concerns, questions and hopes of fellow gas RV drivers (or trucks towing 5th wheels or travel trailers) and will be well worth your time (at least, we think so).
+If you’re interested in the longer answer with more detail or you are shopping around for a suspension upgrade, you will find the video extra helpful.
+Marc talks comprehensively about our entire experience – research, reasoning, installation and ‘before and after’ driving experience.
+The video is just under 17 minutes but it is thorough and will speak directly to many of the concerns, questions and hopes of fellow gas RV drivers (or trucks towing 5th wheels or travel trailers).
+It will be well worth your time (at least, we think so).
 As always, Marc aims to take a balanced approach in sharing his feedback, considering the many different options available and different needs of RVers.

-This suspension upgrade is the single largest expense we have made on an RV repair/upgrade in the two years we’ve owned it and already we are thrilled with the difference it’s made – it was unquestionably money very well spent.
+This suspension upgrade is the single largest expense we have made on an RV repair/upgrade in the two years we’ve owned it.
+We are already thrilled with the difference it’s made. it was unquestionably money very well spent.